Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 # Surface

 ## Design
 As the salon itself exudes calm and relaxation, I created the page in such a tone.
-The background colors I used are bright and soothing, and the images are bright and colorful.
+The main background is white because it indicates a sterile, clean and bright space.
+Background colors I used are bright and soothing, and the images are bright and colorful.
 The goal was to bring the user closer to the atmosphere of the salon.

 ## Chosens Color